 Impact on Community Bank Performance

 While overall performance is generally lower, these banks performed better than other community institutions in periods of high economic stress.
-In terms of structure, the consolidation occurred as in the industry at large, such that only 31% of high transition communities were left with a local institution by 2019.
+In terms of structure, consolidation occurred as in the industry at large, such that only 31% of high transition communities were left with a local institution by 2019.
 New charters were less frequent in these MSA’s.
 But bank failure rates were lower.

 In the highest transition scored MSA’s, banks had weaker branch and deposit growth, slower overall financial activity including pretax ROA.